mpandurovic/LoadImpact.about_me/README.md

 # LoadImpact.about_me

 Hey everyone!
-My name is Marko and I'm a new member of Load Impact.
+My name is Marko and I'm happy to join you as a new member of Load Impact.
 Here are a few things about me:

 ## Some personal info